Blackbaud (NASDAQ:BLKB) Issues FY 2022 Earnings Guidance

 Blackbaud (NASDAQ:BLKB – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
 The company provided EPS guidance of $2.43-$2.63 for the period, compared to the consensus EPS estimate of $2.70.
 The company issued revenue guidance of $1.05 billion-$1.07 billion, compared to the consensus revenue estimate of $1.09 billion.

-Blackbaud (NASDAQ:BLKB – Get Rating) last released its quarterly earnings results on Tuesday, May 3rd.
-The technology company reported $0.15 earnings per share for the quarter, missing analysts’ consensus estimates of $0.19 by ($0.04).
-The business had revenue of $257.12 million for the quarter, compared to analysts’ expectations of $253.10 million.
-Blackbaud had a positive return on equity of 8.94% and a negative net margin of 0.47%.
-The business’s revenue for the quarter was up 17.3% compared to the same quarter last year.
-During the same quarter in the prior year, the company posted $0.18 earnings per share.
-Analysts expect that Blackbaud will post 0.78 EPS for the current fiscal year.
+Blackbaud (NASDAQ:BLKB – Get Rating) last released its quarterly earnings data on Tuesday, August 2nd.
+The technology company reported $0.75 EPS for the quarter, beating analysts’ consensus estimates of $0.69 by $0.06.
+Blackbaud had a positive return on equity of 8.04% and a negative net margin of 1.47%.
+During the same period in the prior year, the company posted $0.32 EPS.
+Analysts anticipate that Blackbaud will post 0.75 earnings per share for the current fiscal year.

-Several hedge funds and other institutional investors have recently made changes to their positions in BLKB.
-JPMorgan Chase & Co. boosted its stake in shares of Blackbaud by 2.7% in the 1st quarter.
-JPMorgan Chase & Co. now owns 143,241 shares of the technology company’s stock valued at $8,576,000 after buying an additional 3,713 shares during the period.
-American Century Companies Inc. boosted its stake in shares of Blackbaud by 11.9% in the 1st quarter.
-American Century Companies Inc. now owns 6,669 shares of the technology company’s stock valued at $399,000 after buying an additional 710 shares during the period.
-US Bancorp DE boosted its stake in shares of Blackbaud by 22.4% in the 1st quarter.
-US Bancorp DE now owns 5,120 shares of the technology company’s stock valued at $306,000 after buying an additional 936 shares during the period.
-Bank of Montreal Can boosted its stake in shares of Blackbaud by 7.5% in the 1st quarter.
-Bank of Montreal Can now owns 9,679 shares of the technology company’s stock valued at $600,000 after buying an additional 672 shares during the period.
-Finally, MetLife Investment Management LLC boosted its stake in shares of Blackbaud by 47.7% in the 1st quarter.
-MetLife Investment Management LLC now owns 53,394 shares of the technology company’s stock valued at $3,197,000 after buying an additional 17,240 shares during the period.
-Hedge funds and other institutional investors own 95.57% of the company’s stock.
+A number of hedge funds and other institutional investors have recently bought and sold shares of BLKB.
+Jane Street Group LLC boosted its position in shares of Blackbaud by 107.7% in the 1st quarter.
+Jane Street Group LLC now owns 10,173 shares of the technology company’s stock worth $609,000 after buying an additional 5,276 shares in the last quarter.
+Mcmorgan & Co.
+LLC purchased a new stake in shares of Blackbaud in the 1st quarter worth about $1,180,000.
+Point72 Hong Kong Ltd boosted its position in shares of Blackbaud by 400.8% in the 1st quarter.
+Point72 Hong Kong Ltd now owns 3,000 shares of the technology company’s stock worth $180,000 after buying an additional 2,401 shares in the last quarter.
+Dynamic Technology Lab Private Ltd purchased a new stake in shares of Blackbaud in the 1st quarter worth about $446,000.
+Finally, First Republic Investment Management Inc. boosted its position in shares of Blackbaud by 13.6% in the 1st quarter.
+First Republic Investment Management Inc. now owns 10,805 shares of the technology company’s stock worth $647,000 after buying an additional 1,296 shares in the last quarter.
+Institutional investors and hedge funds own 95.57% of the company’s stock.

 Blackbaud, Inc provides cloud software solutions to higher education institutions, K-12 schools, healthcare organizations, faith communities, arts and cultural organizations, foundations, companies, and individual change agents in the United States and internationally.
 The company offers fundraising and relationship management solutions, such as Blackbaud Raiser's Edge NXT and Blackbaud CRM, Blackbaud eTapestry, Blackbaud TeamRaiser, JustGiving, and Blackbaud Guided Fundraising and Blackbaud Volunteer Network Fundraising; marketing and engagement solutions, including Blackbaud Luminate Online, Blackbaud Online Express, and Blackbaud School Website System; and financial management solutions comprising Blackbaud Financial Edge NXT, Blackbaud Tuition Management, and Blackbaud Financial Aid Management.